Formula Operator

 Next, add your Initializer component.
 Every time an end-user opens a new submission, your Initializer places a value of 1000 in your first Text Field.
 This lets the Initializer manage the monthly cost.
 If you want to set a new monthly cost, all you have to do is update this Initializer.

-1. Drag and drop an Initializer component onto your canvas.
-Place your Initializer above your Text Fields.
+1. Drag and drop an Radio Button component icon Initializer component onto your canvas, placing it above your Text Field components.

 monthlyCost